masoncfrancis/limitr/README.md

 ```

 This will start the Limitr server and a Redis server.
 The server will be available at `http://localhost:7654`.

+**Note:** If you upgrade to a new release, you may need to delete the old limitr image from your Docker environment before running `docker compose up`.

 #### Using the executable